 That’s right.
 The MiFi 8800L can work as a juice pack.
 I tried that with my Pixel 3 XL, and the charging worked fine.
 It stopped when the MiFi’s battery level drained 25 percent.

 You can also use it to tether a computer that doesn’t have Wi-Fi to the Internet.
 In this case, you can choose to make it also work as a mobile hotspot at the same time or not.

-And there’s more; you can use the USB-C port to host a storage device, like a portable drive, and share that storage to all connected clients.
+And there’s more; you can use the USB-C port to host a storage device, like a portable drive, and share that storage with all connected clients.
 It’s like a mini NAS server.
-This option is cool but impractical.
-A portable drive would drain the hotspot’s battery fast, and there’s only one USB-C port.
-Consequently, there’s no way to charge the MiFi without unplugging the drive first.

 Generous feature set